makamonika/SEO-Query-Insights/README.md

 ❌ Automatic daily imports or scheduled jobs
 ❌ Historical trend analysis or time-based visualizations
-❌ Detailed AI-generated content optimization suggestions
 ❌ Notifications, reporting exports, or performance alerts
 ❌ Role-based access control (beyond basic login)

-### Technical Constraints

-- **Data Source**: JSON file accessed via internal API endpoint
-- **Data Classification**: Business-sensitive but not PII
-- **Authentication**: Simple login/password system for internal team use

 ## License

 License information not specified.
 Please contact the project maintainers for licensing details.

----

-**For Internal Use Only** - This tool is designed exclusively for use by the SEO team.